-Action Template General to a all observing modes Turn the field (= telescope rotator) NACO_all_obs_Rotate Acquisi tion Templates Preset telescope and acquire for imaging NACO_img_acq_MoveToPixel Preset telescope and acquire for imaging without AO NACO_img_acq_MoveToPixelNoAO Preset telescope and acquire for polarimetry NACO_img_acq_Polarimetry Preset telescope and centre object(s) in the slit NACO_img_acq_MoveToSlit Preset telescope and centre object behind a mask NACO_img_acq_MoveToMask Preset telescope and acquire for SAM NACO_img_acq_SAMMoveToPixel Preset telescope and acquire for SAMPol NACO_img_acq_SAMPol Imaging Imaging of un-crowded fields NACO_img_obs_AutoJitter Imaging of extended objects or crowded fields NACO_img_obs_GenericOffset or NACO_img_obs_FixedSkyOffset Imaging requiring special offset sequences NACO_img_obs_GenericOffset Imaging without AO NACO_img_obs_GenericOffsetNoAO ~ ~ py (grism & prism) Spectroscopy of point-like or moderately NACO_spec_obs_AutoNodOnSlit extended objects Spectroscopy of extended objects (>10") or complex sequences of positions NACO_spec_obs_GenericOffset blarimetry Imaging Polarimetry NACO_pol_obs_GenericOffset Polarimetry with the Half Wave Plate NACO_pol_obs_Retarder ronagraphy Coronagraphy NACO_coro_obs_Stare Solom g apity SAM SAM (includes Pupil Tracking) observations NACO_sam_obs_GenericOffset SAMPol SAMPol (includes Pupil Tracking) observations NACO_sampol_obs_GenericOffset Star ndard Stars Standard star for imaging NACO_img_cal_StandardStar Standard star for coronagraphy NACO_coro_cal_StandardStar Standard star for spectroscopy NACO_spec_cal_StandardStar Standard star for polarimetry NACO_pol_cal_StandardStar
+General to all observing modes Turn the field (= telescope rotator) NACO_all_obs_Rotate Ac Acquisition Templates Preset telescope and acquire for imaging NACO_img_acq_MoveToPixel Preset telescope and acquire for imaging NACO_img_acq_MoveToPixelNoAO without AO Preset telescope and acquire for NACO_img_acq_Polarimetry polarimetry Preset telescope and centre object behind NACO_img_acq_MoveToMask a mask Preset telescope and acquire for SAM NACO_img_acq_SAMMoveToPixel Preset telescope and acquire for SAMPol NACO_img_acq_SAMPol Imaging Imaging of un-crowded fields NACO_img_obs_AutoJitter Imaging of extended objects or crowded NACO_img_obs_GenericOffset or fields NACO_img_obs_FixedSkyOffset Imaging requiring special offset sequences NACO_img_obs_GenericOffset Imaging without AO NACO_img_obs_GenericOffsetNoAO Polarimetry Imaging Polarimetry NACO_pol_obs_GenericOffset Polarimetry with the Half Wave Plate NACO_pol_obs_Retarder Coronagraphy Coronagraphy NACO_coro_obs_Stare SAM SAM (includes Pupil Tracking) NACO_sam_obs_GenericOffset observations SAMPol SAMPol (includes Pupil Tracking) NACO_sampol_obs_GenericOffset observations Standard Stars Standard star for imaging Standard star for coronagraphy NACO_coro_cal_StandardStar Standard star for polarimetry NACO_pol_cal_StandardStar

-Night time calibrations Night time coronagraphic flats NACO_coro_cal_NightCalib Night time spectroscopic flats and arcs NACO_spec_cal_NightCalib
+Night time calibrations Night time coronagraphic flats NACO_coro_cal_NightCalib

 - With the exception of standards, the minimum amount of time between exposures is 30 seconds.
-This limit is set to allow the telescope Active Optics to at least perform one correction. - Ensure that the correct filters are used when acquiring bright targets for spectroscopy.

-- When doing a blind offset from a bright reference object to a faint target, we strongly recommend that the position angle be set so that the reference object and target do not fall in the slit at the same time, in order to avoid light reflection contaminate the fainter spectrum.
+This limit is set to allow the telescope Active Optics to at least perform one correction. - When doing a blind offset from a bright reference object to a faint target, we strongly recommend that the position angle be set so that the reference object and target do not fall in the slit at the same time, in order to avoid light reflection contaminate the fainter spectrum.
 At the end of the science sequence, it might also be a good idea to take an image long enough to allow you to see the faint object in the field.
 Additionally the coordinates of the reference object are the ones that should go into the OB. - When using extended objects as AO reference sources, make sure that the flux within the specified aperture is correct.
-Users tend to significantly overestimate this flux. - The verify button on P2PP checks that individual parameters are within the defined ranges and some additional checking on the global logic of selected OBs.
+Users tend to significantly overestimate this flux.

+- The verify button on P2PP checks that individual parameters are within the defined ranges and some additional checking on the global logic of selected OBs.
 Please be very careful: the verify button is a logical check only, hence it will return no error if for example you typed a DIT of 3600s rather than the 36s you meant originally. - The Strehl, seeing and airmass constraints, as well as the epoch, equinox and RA and DEC (and respective proper motion) fields of P2PP will be automatically filled when the configuration file is loaded.
 Do not edit these fields. - There must be one AO configuration file per target.
 The same AO configuration file cannot be used for different targets. - For NGS observations of moving targets and where the reference star is itself a moving target, you will have to provide two additional files: the ephemeris file, with the differential tracking expressed in arcsec/sec, which will be attached to the OB at the moment you check it in.
 The second file is the tracking table, i.e. an ASCII file expressing the offsets in α , δ in arcsec between the moving NGS and the moving target.
 This file must be inserted in the NAOS-PS software when you prepare the AO configuration file. - Each acquisition, science or calibration template that generates files, writes three header keywords, DPR.CATG, DPR.TYPE and DPR.TECH.
 These keywords are used by the pipeline, and can be used by the users, to classify files or to make queries in the archive (for example, using the NACO specific query form at http://archive.eso.org/wdb/wdb/eso/naco/form).
 The complete list of templates and corresponding DPR keywords is given in Section 10.